REPORTS

 Migrant smuggling

 While the Russian security forces assist the Kremlin in achieving its political goals, savvy Russian entrepreneurs are making money from this situation.
-Among them are Sergei Merzlyakov and Khaled Elmer, founders of the project Made in Russia24.
+Among them are Sergey Merzlyakov and Khalid Elameri, founders of the project Made in Russia24.
 In this business, they have been bringing a considerable number of foreign citizens from Arab and African countries to Russia (and through Russia to the EU) for several years.
-It all started in Perm, where Sergei Merzlyakov began offering services for obtaining invitations and helped foreigners enter Russia through the company Ural-Wood LLC, which was involved in the production and export of sawn timber.
+It all started in Perm, where Sergey Merzlyakov began offering services for obtaining invitations and helped foreigners enter Russia through the company Ural-Wood LLC, which was involved in the production and export of sawn timber.
 The company had branches in Iraq and the Sultanate of Oman and had active business relationships with companies in Arab countries (currently, the company is part of the Lestech association).

-They assisted citizens of various Arab countries in coming to Russia and legalizing through various means, initially often for educational reasons, particularly enrolling in Perm Polytechnic, where Sergei Merzlyakov was acquainted with Professor Vladimir Pervadchuk.
+They assisted citizens of various Arab countries in coming to Russia and legalizing their stay in the country through various means — initially often for educational reasons, particularly enrolling in Perm Polytechnic, where Sergey Merzlyakov was acquainted with Professor Vladimir Pervadchuk.
 Invitations were also processed for tourism, using various local hotels and travel agencies.
 Over time, methods expanded, and the numbers of those staying increased.
-Since the beginning of 2019, Sergei and Khaled actively started producing video content and developing their social media presence.
-In April 2020, Sergei came up with a new method to draw in bridegrooms from Eastern countries, and soon was joined by Roman Vederikov, who created the Russian-Arab dating site Rusmarry.
+Since the beginning of 2019, Sergey and Khalid actively started producing video content and developing their social media presence.
+In April 2020, Sergey came up with a new method to draw in bridegrooms from Eastern countries, and soon was joined by Roman Vederikov, who created the Russian-Arab dating site Rusmarry.

 Based on available video materials, The Insider has determined that the smuggling scheme operates as follows: the client sends a scan of their passport and proof of residence in their country, selects a hotel, receives an invitation to Belarus via email, purchases a round-trip ticket to Belarus, undergoes a COVID-19 test, arrives without a visa at Minsk airport, is met by a Made in Russia24 manager who provides insurance, and then they proceed to the consul right at the airport, where the client obtains the visa.
 In the spring of 2023, Merzlyakov also launched the Study in Russia24 project, promising registration in accredited universities within 24 hours (providing a comprehensive package inclusive of services ranging from airport reception to medical assistance).

 Publicly, the smugglers do not explicitly disclose their involvement in the FSB's schemes to redirect migrant flows to Poland and Finland, but for those wishing to avail themselves of these services, it is evident without additional explanations.
-For instance, after the opening of the border with Finland on December 14, 2023, Sergei Merzlyakov's and Khaled Elmer's channels shared a video where Khaled personally welcomed citizens of Syria at Sheremetyevo Airport and accompanied them to the medical examination.
+For instance, after the opening of the border with Finland on December 14, 2023, Sergey Merzlyakov's and Khalid Elameri's channels shared a video where Khalid personally welcomed citizens of Syria at Sheremetyevo Airport and accompanied them to the medical examination.

 This article is written in association with Alexei Remizov.